Tuesday, 17 October 2023

 Setting the Stage:

-Our aim?
-Connect all these to the central users_profiles table.
+What do we want?
+Link all of these to the main users_profiles table.

 Laying the Foundations with Eloquent Relationships:

-A one-to-one relationship exists when a single record in one table is associated with one record in another table.
-In our example, each user has one profile.
+When one record in one table is linked to one record in another table, there is a one-to-one relationship.
+In this case, each user has one profile.

 1. class User extends Authenticatable {